imsky/holder/README.md

 Using custom colors on specific images
 --------------------------------------

-You don't have to create a new theme just to use custom colors.
-Custom colors can be specified in the ``background:foreground`` format using hex notation, like this:
+Custom colors on a specific image can be specified in the ``background:foreground`` format using hex notation, like this:

 ```html
 <img data-src="holder.js/100x200/#000:#fff">